 Mrs. Armstead-Brown started out working for NCEA as a temporary employee in the mailroom in 1996, from there to the receptionist desk and eventually to member services in 2001.
 Tina is proud to work at NCEA where the Catholic ministry is teaching the word of God.
 She has learned much about the Catholic faith being brought up in the church and working at NCEA.

 Mrs. Armstead-Brown is a lifelong resident of Washington, D.C. and attended McKinley Technical High School in D.C. with major in art.
 Tina enjoys drawing and painting in her free time.

-Jennifer Barnett is the event specialist for NCEA.
+Jennifer Barnett is the director of events for NCEA.
 Ms. Barnett is responsible for planning NCEA events, such as the Catholic Leadership Summit and the annual NCEA Convention.